gokceuludogan/CmpE150-Python/week05/README.md

 ## Question 4 - Is Prime?

-Write a function called `is_prime` which takes a number as a parameter and returns whether this number is prime or not.
+Write a function called `is_prime` which takes a number as a parameter and returns True or False indicating whether this number is prime or not.

 | Input | Output |
 | ----- | ------ |